-The Young Scholars High School Program allows outstanding students attending a local high school within commutable distance to the University to take college courses in the fall and spring semesters.
+The Young Scholars High School Program allows outstanding juniors attending a local high school within commutable distance to the University to take college courses in the fall and spring semesters.
 In the Young Scholars Program, you can pursue your discipline beyond the level offered in secondary schools, get a head start on your college requirements, or explore a brand-new field that interests you.
 It’s an exciting chance to explore new ideas and experience life in a college classroom.

 Young Scholars Program students can choose from a variety of courses at the undergraduate level offered by the College of Liberal and Professional Studies.
 Topics offered include anthropology, economics, English, math, philosophy, linguistics, psychology, and many more.
 Enrollment is subject to the approval of the program director, and registration in a desired course is not guaranteed.
 All classes are only offered in an in-person format.